matthijskooijman/arduino-lmic/README.md

 License
 -------
-Most source files in this repository are made available under the Eclipse Public License v1.0.
+The upstream files from IBM v1.6 are based on the Berkeley license, and the merge which synchronized this repository therefore migrated the core files to the Berkeley license.
+However, modifications made in the Arduino branch were done under the Eclipse license, so the overall license of this repository is still Eclipse Public License v1.0.
 The examples which use a more liberal license.
 Some of the AES code is available under the LGPL.
-Refer to each individual source file for more details.
+Refer to each individual source file for more details, but bear in mind that until the upstream developers look into this issue, it is safest to assume the Eclipse license applies.